 Fractal Masters & Fractal Mystics

 The first six thousand years of the Baulian Empire were brutal and dreary.
-Then the Great Reform changed everything 7,852 years ago: the two traditional guardian classes cemented in law the Two Principles of Empire: 1) to control the cosmos; 2) to ensure that subjugated species benefit from Baulian benevolence.
+Then the Great Reform changed everything seven thousand years ago: the two traditional guardian classes cemented in law the Two Principles of Empire: 1) to control the cosmos; 2) to ensure that subjugated species benefit from Baulian domination.
 Up until that point Baulians were indifferent to the welfare of the species they subjugated or destroyed.
 The addition of this ethical Second Principle made the Baulians even more proud of themselves.

 At the time of the Great Reform the Baulians still believed that there was only one universe, comprised of about 420 billion galaxies.
-The orange technology they developed to explore adjacent galaxies, however, was so powerful that it led them to discover and explore two other universes, first the green Buzz and then the Violet Hoop.
-The first inter-universal mission occurred 1,285 years ago.
+The orange technology they developed to explore adjacent galaxies, however, was so powerful that it led them to discover and explore two other universes, first the Green Buzz and then the Violet Hoop.
+The first inter-universal mission occurred 1,280 years ago.

-The details of colonization and subjugation were of course kept secret, and only Fractal Masters were allowed to study their design and to implement their trajectories.
-It was they who, from one of the lofty peaks on the 520th floor of the Great Temple, determined where the quadrillions of invisible fractals were to be filtered into the armies of orange lines.
-It was the Fractal Masters who determined how the embedded fractals were to fly through space at near-infinite speeds and then rain down on entire planets.
+The routes of colonization and subjugation were overseen by the Fractal Masters.
+From a lofty peak on the 520th floor of the Great Temple, they determined how quadrillions of fractals filtered into the armature banks of the orange lines, in which direction these were flown through space at near-infinite speeds, and at what trajectories these rained down on entire planets.
 One pulse could contain up to 3 sextillion fractillaries, enough to subjugate a population of 25 million.
+Their calculations resembled the threaded topographies of Maria Lai.

-In brief, the creature about to be subjugated from within didn’t know what hit it.
+In brief, the creatures who were about to be subjugated from within didn’t know what hit them.

-On the top floor of the other tower were the quarters of the The Fractal Mystics.
+The Fractal Mystics occupied the top floor of the other tower.
 Their job was to inquire into questions of ethics, spirituality, and the paradox of finding meaning in infinite fields.
+Their calculations resembled skeletal versions, or poetic comments, on the threaded topographies of the Masters:

 He started his discussion with the following observations: Now that we’ve expanded into 755 billion galaxies, we see that there are 78 million outlying galaxies that we don’t control and that we can’t predict.
 At what point in our expansion do we run into a neighbour like ourselves?
 By expanding ever-outward, we’re simply increasing the likelihood that just as we assimilated other life forms, we too will be assimilated.

-Rablanar continued with his inconvenient questions, tearing into the delicate intellectual fabric the Fractal Masters had constructed to soothe the elusive soul of the Baulian Empire: At what point are we victims of our own system?
+Rablanar continued with his inconvenient questions, tearing into the delicate intellectual fabric the Fractal Masters had constructed to soothe the demanding soul of the Baulian Empire: At what point are we victims of our own system?
 Are we making slaves out of the species and universes we subjugate?
 At what point do we ourselves become slaves?
 At what point do we become pawns in our own chess game?
+It seems that in this game of empire there are two inevitable outcomes: 1. we become the slave-owner, propagating a system that crushes and controls, and 2. we eventually run into a system that in turn crushes and controls us.

 But of course no one listened to these inconvenient truths.
 Rablanar’s paper got filed in a minuscule fractal that circled itself and was only brought out at conferences or when the fractal bin needed dusting.
 As a result no one seriously considered the danger of expanding from universe to universe.
 Everyone took it for granted that continued expansion was itself proof of the unstoppable power of the Baulian Empire.